laajila/JavaTrackExercism/bowling/README.md

-# BowlingGame
+# Bowling

 Score a bowling game.

-BowlingGame is a game where players roll a heavy ball to knock down pins arranged in a triangle.
+Bowling is a game where players roll a heavy ball to knock down pins arranged in a triangle.
 Write code to keep track of the score of a game of bowling.

-## Scoring BowlingGame
+## Scoring Bowling

 The game consists of 10 frames.
 A frame is composed of one or two ball throws with 10 pins standing at frame initialization.
 There are three